 With the addition of a Rubis license, all the options available in Rubis are available for transient tests in Saphir.
 These include:

 - Gravity effects (capillary effects & fluid contacts)

 - 3D modeling options available in Rubis

-A sector of a Rubis full field 3D reservoir model can be imported and run directly in Saphir NL for a given time range.
+A sector of a Rubis full field 3D reservoir model can be imported and run directly in Saphir for a given time range.
 The starting point is the dynamic state of the simulation at the extraction time.
-This enables Saphir NL to simulate 3D / 3-phase flow with gravity and in complete coherence with the reservoir model.
+This enables Saphir to simulate 3D / 3-phase flow with gravity and in complete coherence with the reservoir model.